The Rock Back Workout - Train Like Dwayne Johnson

 And the final cable machine exercise is some work for your upper back and shoulders.

-Set up a wide lat pulldown bar for your height and grip it with your palms facing forwards.
+Set up a wide lat pulldown bar for your height and grip it with your palms facing forward.
 Pull the bar down below your chin and hold it there for two seconds to increase tension.

 And as with all the other exercise routines above, you'll be adding more weight after each set.